abap-things/zac/README.md

-This tool is designed to generate abap code for certain dynamic conditions.
+This tool is designed to generate ABAP code for situations where the code is repeated and depends on some semi-static conditions.

 As an example, in the current version, code generation for static access to stvarv variables is shown here.

 The sample of usage can be found in here: